Ritresh/Ritresh/README.md

 # 💫 About Me:
 Hey there!
-I am happy that you are there.
+I am happy that you are here.

 I am passionate data enthusiast who loves turning raw data into meaningful insights.
 I enjoy exploring new technologies, building projects, experimenting with machine learning models, and figuring out creative solutions to problems.<br>When I’m not coding, you might find me reading research papers, learning about deep learning and generative AI, or tinkering with side projects that bring ideas to life.